 9) Sticky toffee pudding

 My sister-in-law makes a banging sticky toffee pudding and if there are any extras going, they usually end up in our freezer.
-With something like sponge, it makes sense to make extras and to freeze a couple.
+With something like sponge, it makes sense to make extras and to freeze a couple, because the real thing beats any canned alternative.
 They keep well and you’d have no idea they’d previously been frozen.
 Again, I try to remember to take it out the night before I plan to use it.

 10) Dump bags